tejaswini-mr/Tejaswini-M-R-/differential amplifier.md

 ![image](https://github.com/user-attachments/assets/3c5dd8db-5be5-4177-aeb6-1e8dcb67f5c0)

+Procedure : Make the circuit connection as given above. connect the resister at the source terminal of both mosfet now calculate the value of Iss as power and vdd is given and calculate the Id1 and Id2 now calculate the Rss and Rd

 To find the all the values of resistor and current value. we need solve the given queston specification.
 P=3mA